ampify-io/duda-docs/docs/Amp_inadequate.md

 More technically, the more selectors a CSS file has, and the more variance there is between those selectors, the higher the probability is for a CSS to to be heavier than the 75kb allowed.
 Most pages don't reach this level of complexity - but if a page does reach it, your options are as follows:

 ## Ways to Resolve AMP Inadequate
-If skipping the AMP version for the specific inadequate page isn't an option, the following options may help:
+To turn AMP inadequate page to AMP valid, the following options may help:
 [removal of unused elements](#removal-of-unused-elements) or [exclusion of popups from the AMP page ](#exclusion-of-popups-from-the-AMP-page )

 ### Removal of unused elements